 5.01 The workweek for regular full-time employees shall normally be comprised of five (5) consecutive equal days of eight (8) consecutive hours of work totaling forty (40) hours and two (2) consecutive days off.
 The Employer may establish an alternative workweek schedule (e.g., four (4) days of ten (10) hours work), provided the Employer shall provide not less than ten (10) working days' notice.
-Said notice would not apply in the case of an emergency.
+Said notice would not apply in the case of an emergency schedule change, as set forth in Article 5.04 below.
 For the purpose of this section, emergency shall be defined as snow, floods, power outages, or other like events.
 The Employer may establish part-time schedules at its discretion.